-

 Gordon Chandler’s art starts with simple materials that might otherwise go unnoticed.
 In his hands, scrap metal and industrial steel drums become beautiful.
 He often works outside, gathering materials from salvage yards—his artworks feel at home in the open air, where the elements make the patina deeper and richer.
 Chandler’s art brings new energy to the […]

-For 33 years, Jim Rose has cultivated the mind of a maker.
-He’s absorbed the practices of Ming and Shaker furniture makers, not just through study, but through the physical creation of objects that carry their influence.
-Instead of traditional carved wood, he uses hot-rolled and reclaimed steel — coaxing the material into clean-lined forms. […]
+Jim Rose spent his artistic life cultivating the mind of a maker.
+He absorbed the practices of Ming and Shaker furniture makers, not just through study, but through the physical creation of objects that carry their influence.
+Instead of traditional carved wood, he used hot-rolled and reclaimed steel — coaxing the material into clean-lined forms. […]

 Musings of Calm is a dynamic exploration of a timeless philosophy — that art and objects can be catalysts for creating tranquility, especially in times of disruption and turbulence.
 Featuring thoughtful pairings of contemporary Chinese works from Chambers Fine Art and historical pieces from PAGODA RED, Musings of Calm immerses viewers in a meditation on […]